haina2410/bot-discord-tts/src/database/README.md

 ## Overview

 This database schema is designed to store and manage user profiles and channel contexts for a Discord bot with AI capabilities.
-The schema uses SQLite with `better-sqlite3` for optimal performance with the Bun runtime.
+The schema uses PostgreSQL for remote database hosting.

 ## Design Principles